leonrjg/Vakthund/README.md

 python main.py
 ```
 **Running the scan from the web UI is a planned feature.**
-- Make sure **at least one device exists** before running the engine, even if using [vk-use-mocks](#mock-data).
-- You can add your search engine API keys (Shodan, ZoomEye, or both) by navigating to the _Settings_ page of the web dashboard.
+- You can add your search engine API keys (Shodan, ZoomEye, etc) on the **Settings** page of the web dashboard.

-### Mock data
-If you do not have API keys and wish to try the app with test data, set the `vk_use_mocks` environment variable to any value and run the previous `vakthund-engine` script.
-The web dashboard should then be populated with a few test items.

 ---

-### Disclaimer
-Do not expose this software on the Internet; some user-submitted input is executed on the shell.